GHGmc2/notes-on-readings/Hands-On Machine Learning with Scikit-Learn and TensorFlow.md

  - adding an operation in the model just **before the activation function of each layer**, simply **zero-centering and normalizing the inputs**
  - **scaling and shifting the result** using two new parameters per layer (one for scaling, the other for shifting).

-Benefits:
+Batch Normalization algorithm: TODO.

+**Benefits**:

- - the vanishing gradients problem was strongly reduced.
+ - strongly **reducing the vanishing gradients problem**
- - The networks were also much less sensitive to the weight initialization.
+ - the networks were also **much less sensitive to the weight initialization**.
 They were able to use much larger learning rates, significantly speeding up the learning process.
- - acts like a regularizer, reducing the need for other regularization techniques such as dropout.
+ - acts like a regularizer, **reducing the need for other regularization techniques** such as dropout.

 Limits: